AL08

 • Check battery condition: Swollen cases or excessive gassing indicate damage from overcharge.
 Replace affected batteries and ensure proper ventilation.

-• Reset alarm: After correcting the cause, clear AL08 and monitor DC voltage over several hours.
+• Reset alarm: After correcting the cause, clear AL08 and monitor the DC voltage over several hours.

 Advertisements